-TECHNICAL NOTE: WATER VAPOR TRANSMISSION RATE AND PERMEANCE OF CELLULOSE NANOCRYSTALS/POLYDIMETHYLISILOXANE HYBRID MEMBRANES MEASURED BY DYNAIC VAPOR SORPTION
+TECHNICAL NOTE: WATER VAPOR TRANSMISSION RATE AND PERMEANCE OF CELLULOSE NANOCRYSTALS/POLYDIMETHYLSILOXANE HYBRID MEMBRANES MEASURED BY DYNAMIC VAPOR SORPTION

 Keywords:CNC/PDMS membrane, Dynamic vapor sorption analyzer, Permeance, Water vapor transmission rate (WVTR).